jcoreio/mindless-route53-cloudformation/README.md

 ### Returns

-An array of the following:
+A `Promise` to be resolved with an array of the following:

 ```
 {